sarvenaz-srv/sarvenaz-srv.github.io/_teaching/teaching-assistant.md

 location: "Tehran, Iran"
 ---

-I was honored to have the experience of working as a teaching assistant.
+I was honored to have the experience of working as a teaching assistant in many other courses listed in the details of this post.
 During these semesters I have been responsible for preparing additional content, designing homeworks and projects, and helping the students learn more.

-- Principles of Computational Intelligence, Dr. Mohammad Mahdi Ebadzadeh, Fall 2023
-- Principles and Applications of Artificial Intelligence, Dr. Mahdi Javanmardi, Spring 2022, Spring 2023, Fall 2023
-- Applied Linear Algebra (Head Member of Teaching Assistance Team), Dr. Ehsan Nazerfard, Fall 2022
 - Principles of Compiler Design, Dr. Saeedeh Momtazi, Fall 2023
 - Microprocessor and Assembly Language, Dr. Hamed Farbeh, Fall 2023
 - Operating Systems, Dr. Seyyed Ahmad Javadi, Fall 2022